 Purchase tickets here.
 Complimentary transportation will be provided between Old Cowtown and The Orpheum.

 Kurosawa's YOJIMBO was inspired by John Ford's classic Western movies and then became a highly influential film in its own right for filmmakers like Sergio Leone, who remade it with Clint Eastwood as A FISTUL OF DOLLARS in 1964.
 "Leone's (film) is so similar to "Yojimbo" that homage shades into plagiarism," said film critic Roger Ebert who gave the film four stars.

-The incomparable Toshiro Mifune stars in this visually stunning and darkly comic film.
+The incomparable Toshiro Mifune stars in the visually stunning and darkly comic film YOJIMBO.
 To rid a terror-stricken village of corruption, wily masterless samurai Sanjuro turns a range war between two evil clans to his own advantage.
 Remade twice, by Sergio Leone and Walter Hill, this exhilarating genre-twister remains one of the most influential and entertaining films of all time.